priyank-purohit/PostGUI/README.md

   <img src="/docs/images/schema.png">
 </p>

-The database schema (tables, columns, and foreign keys) is shown in the left panel of the PostGUI user interface.
-The table and column names can be replaced with a custom string for a more user-friendly table and column name.
-Foreign key relationships are shown with “Referenced by” and “FK to” labels.
+The database schema (tables, columns, and foreign keys) is shown in the left panel of the PostGUI user interface (UI).
+The tables and columns can be renamed for a more user-friendly table and column name.
+Foreign Keys also are shown with “Referenced by” and “FK to” labels.

 #### Search Feature